Medical expert of the article

 Liver replacement |

-Liver transplantation |
+Liver transplant |

 Gastroesophageal reflux

-- avoid tight clothing, tight belts;
+- avoid tight clothing and tight belts;

-- do not eat before going to bed;
+- do not eat before bed;

 Pharmacotherapy of gastroesophageal reflux should be carried out according to generally accepted principles.
-The following drugs and regimens are most effective:
+The following drugs and regimens are the most effective:

 - Antacids.

-- Sucralfate is taken orally 1-2 tablets 4 times a day for 6-8 weeks.
+- Sucralfate is taken orally, 1-2 tablets 4 times a day for 6-8 weeks.

 - Proton pump inhibitors.